huggingface/blog/safetensors-official.md

 For `transformers` (and HuggingFace at large, it includes all major projects) the master plan is as follows:

 - ~Create `safetensors`~.
 Done
-- ~Verify it works and can deliver on all promises (lazy load for llms, single file for all frameworks, faster loads)~.
-Done
+- [x] Verify it works and can deliver on all promises (lazy load for llms, single file for all frameworks, faster loads)
 - ~Verify it's safe (today's announcement)~.
 Done
 - ~Make `safetensors` a core dependency (already done, or soon to come).~.
 Done
 - Make `safetensors` the default saving format.
 Will happen in a few months when we have enough feedback